quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         complete,changes to suspend DMA channels but not start when the DMA is in suspended state and a new DMA request is made through start call.

+November 28 2012:vijay srinivas : AAC decoder library
+        Bug 68238 - Audio Fabric and IPANIC happened during switching between Double Twist Player and Default google Music Player(aes_iahb) In this decoder binary,the new core libraries of core aac decoder is integrated from Tensilica code drop.
+        The decoder patch has changes which includes the new aac core libraries from Tensilica.